 Survey of the plant kingdom and its importance to humans.
 This course includes plant anatomy and physiology, genetics, plant breeding, evolution, and growth and development.
-Emphasis is given to the importance of plants to humans and applying the scientific method and experimental design to plants.
-This course includes a laboratory component.
-Prerequisites: [R], ICSM 0104
+Emphasis is given to the importance of plants to humans and

 BIOL 1515 HUMAN ANATOMY AND PHYSIOLOGY (N)